ErsatzTV/ErsatzTV/docs/user-guide/add-media-items.md

-﻿# Add Media Items

-ErsatzTV needs to know about your media items in order to create channels.
+﻿ErsatzTV needs to know about your media items in order to create channels.
 Two library kinds are currently supported: [Local](#local-libraries) and [Plex](#plex-libraries).

 ## Local Libraries